-Areas intended for selective varnishing should be placed on a separate page, as a mask in 100%K (black).
+Areas intended for selective varnishing should be placed on a separate page, as a mask 100%K (black).

 Prepare a PDF file in which: Page 1: front, Page 2: back, Page 3: varnish for front, Page 4 (optional): varnish for back.